Eggplant891/SonicSpintool/README.md

 Introduction
 -----

-Sonic Spintool is a utility created with the intention of research and hacking Sonic Spinball binaries.
-Hacks include modifications of assets such as:
+Spintool is a fork of Eggplant891 project with fixes and news opts.
+It is a utility created with the intention of research and doing modifications on your own Sonic Spinball binary :
 - Sprites
-- Level tiles
-- Levels & Level layouts
+- Levels
-- Music / SFX
+- Palette
-- Game logic and other tweakables

-The original motivation of any implementations is to serve the purposes of research, but the ability to also create new mods & hacks is part of this goal.
+This project was tested successfully with the game from Steam Version of "SEGA Mega Drive and Genesis Classics"

 Prerequisites
 -----